-Part-time, Continuous Enrollment students or students in an Online Program (not to be confused with online/remote instruction during COVID) are not eligible for nor should they enroll in the Student Insurance Plan.
+Part-time, Continuous Enrollment students or students in an Online Program are not eligible for nor should they enroll in the Student Insurance Plan.

 Students must actively attend classes for at least the first 31 days after the date for which coverage is purchased to remain eligible.
 Students in good standing who are actively engaged in academic study (Graduate Research or Dissertation) are considered by the university to be actively attending classes.
 Students must meet the Eligibility requirements each time you pay a premium to continue your insurance coverage.